 WebSockets provide several advantages over the regular HTTP communication protocol, like a reduced latency rate, lower network overhead, and efficient scalability for future growth.

-When equipped with a such application, developers can bring real-time functionalities like chat rooms, online communication for co-op gameplay, and collaborative document editing for the workforce.
+When equipped with such applications, developers can bring real-time functionalities like chat rooms, online communication for co-op gameplay, and collaborative document editing for the workforce.

 However, it is crucial to make sure WebSocket connections are always secured properly and that rate limiting is put in place to avoid abuse and excessive usage of server resources.